OpenAI Reports 56 Percent Token Efficiency Gain for GPT-5.5 in Perplexity Workflows

 Computer Use

-The update highlights a 56% reduction in token usage for "Perplexity Computer" workflows—tasks involving computer use (AI controlling desktop interfaces).
+The update highlights a 56% reduction in token usage for "Perplexity Computer" workflows—tasks involving computer use, building on the model's ability to control desktop interfaces.
 This efficiency is critical as agentic loops often suffer from high latency.
 By using fewer tokens, GPT-5.5 creates faster feedback loops while completing the same complex tasks.

 You can leverage these efficiency gains by accessing GPT-5.5 through the Codex API or desktop application.
 The model is optimized for technical builds where reducing token volume translates to faster execution.
 Access is currently available for paid users on ChatGPT and Codex plans.